wurminator/x402-wallet-v2/README.md

 - Press `y` to generate a new random private key
 - Press `N` to import your own existing private key (you'll be prompted to paste it)

-Then export the private key to your shell:

-    # Export the private key to your shell environment
-    export $(cat .env | xargs)

-    # Now all commands work without password prompts
-    ./target/release/x402-wallet wallet-address

 **When to use:**
-- ✅ AI agent automation (Claude Code, Gemini, etc.)
+- AI agent automation (Claude Code, Gemini, etc.)
-- ✅ Scripts and programmatic access
+- Scripts and programmatic access
-- ✅ Testing and development
+- Testing and development
-- ✅ Wallets with minimal funds only
+- Wallets with minimal funds only

 #### Option B: Encrypted keystore (More Secure, Manual Use Only)